inspired/TA-SplunkMisc/README.md

 ### Tupled Response Tasks (one Notable, multiple Response Tasks):
 The benefit of this one is that 1 Notable is 1 Notable.
-The response tasks are a tupled MV field called *response_tasks*
+The response tasks are a tupled MV field called *response_tasks* in this format:

+> SEARCH TITLE//////THE SPL SEARCH//////SEARCH DESCRIPTION

 	``` Get all Notables ```
 	`notable`